silverstripe/silverstripe-lessons-v4/README.md

 How could that be?
 Member has the method `getName()`, right?
 Well, remember, we're not dealing with a subclass.
 We haven't inherited that method in our extension.
 This class runs parallel to the `SilverStripe\Security\Member` class, not beneath it.

-Surely we'd want access to all those methods in our extension, and for that, SilverStripe provisions us with a property called `owner`, which refers to the instance of the class we're extending.
+Surely we'd want access to all those methods in our extension, so SilverStripe provisions us with a property called `owner` which refers to the instance of the class we're extending.
 To make this work, simply invoke `$this->owner->getName()`.

 ```php
     protected function apiCall()